brandoncruz3/blog/README.md

 - [kaveh.page](https://kaveh.page) - Kaveh Tehrani's personal blog.
 Added tags directory, profile card, time-to-read on posts directory, etc.
 - [drakerossman.com](https://drakerossman.com/) - Drake Rossman's blog about NixOS, Rust, Software Architecture and Engineering Management, as well as general musings.
 - [meamenu.com](https://www.meamenu.com) - Landing page and product blog starting from this template.
 It also uses [framer-motion](https://www.framer.com/motion) for animations, custom layout templates, [waline](https://waline.js.org/en/) for blog comments and [primereact](https://primereact.org/) forms [Ita]
-- [giovanni.orciuolo.it](https://giovanni.orciuolo.it) - Giovanni Orciuolo's personal website, blog and everything nerd.
+- [giovanni.orciuolo.it](https://giovanni.orciuolo.it) - Giovanni Orciuolo's personal website, blog and everything nerd. -->

-## Motivation
+## Why This Blog?

-I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box template to use so I decided to create one.
-Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).
+I wanted a modern, fast blog to share my experiences in DevSecOps and cloud architecture.
+Timothy Lin's Tailwind NextJS Starter Blog provided the perfect foundation with its excellent developer experience and performance.
+I've customized it with Spotify integration and personal touches to make it uniquely mine.

-I wanted it to be nearly as feature-rich as popular blogging templates like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.
+The blog serves as both a platform to document my learnings and a showcase of modern web development practices using Next.js, TypeScript, and Tailwind CSS.

 ## Features